Best Exercise Bikes Under $500 (2026)

 If primary use is intense spin workouts

 → Prioritize flywheel weight (35+ lbs) and robust frame construction over features.
-The JOROTO X2PRO (~$450) provides studio-grade resistance with 100 readable levels and Bluetooth app syncing for structured training.
-If budget is tighter, the Sunny Health SF-B1002 (~$220) offers a 49 lb flywheel for a fraction of the cost, though without a display or Bluetooth. [src1, src5]
+The JOROTO X2PRO (~$400) provides studio-grade resistance with 100 readable levels and Bluetooth app syncing for structured training.
+For maximum flywheel momentum on a budget, the PYHIGH S7 (~$300) delivers a 48 lb flywheel and 400 lb weight capacity, or the Sunny Health SF-B1002 (~$300) offers a 49 lb flywheel, though neither has Bluetooth. [src1, src5, src9]

 If noise is a primary concern (apartment, sleeping baby)

 → Choose a magnetic resistance bike over friction.
 The YOSUDA PRO Magnetic operates at just 20 dB and the Pooboo Magnetic is similarly quiet — both under 25 dB.
-Avoid friction-resistance models (SF-B1002, YB007A) which generate more noise. [src1, src2]
+Avoid friction-resistance models like the Sunny Health SF-B1002 and PYHIGH S7, whose felt/belt pads contacting the heavy flywheel generate more noise. [src1, src2]

 If user needs a recumbent or has mobility limitations